mrugnivenko/FCD-detection/README.md

 # FCD-detection

+Focal cortical dysplasia (FCD) is one of the most common epileptogenic lesions associated with cortical development malformations.
+However, the accurate detection of the FCD relies on the radiologist professionalism, and in many cases, the lesion could be missed.
+We’ve developed architectures for solving the problem of automatic detection of FCD on 3D MR images using 2 independent approaches: 3D UNet on voxel-based data and ResNet on point clouds.
+Both architectures were not previously used for that task.
+Before solving the real problem of FCD detection we first tried to solve the toy ones: grey matter and hippocampus segmentation.
+Both architectures proved their reasonable applicability on toy problems, but the results on the real problem were not so satisfying.

 ## 3D-UNet on voxel-based data

+### Requirements
+* numpy 1.19.0
+* pandas 1.2.1
+* tqdm 4.19.9
+* nibabel 2.4.0
+* scikit-learn 0.24.1
+* torch 1.4.0
+* unet 0.7.3
+* matplotlib 3.3.3
+* IPython 7.9.0
+* comet_ml 3.2.1
+* torchio 0.18.23

+### Usage

+### File Structure
 * landmarks  - directory with landmarks for Histogram Standardization
 * targets - directory with .csv file, which consists all the available inforamtion about targets
 * utils - directory with all the tools used in project